 Meet Tom who has a speech impairment and mobility difficulties

 Tom lives outside Manchester (UK) and works from home as he has cerebral palsy and finds travelling difficult.
-He uses a wheelchair and an Augmentative and Alternative Communication (AAC) aid that has a wide selection of symbols with speech output, because his speech is unclear.
+He uses a wheelchair and an Augmentative and Alternative Communication (AAC) aid that has an onscreen alphabet, word prediction and much used phrases with speech output, because his speech is unclear.

 A day in the life of Tom